 - 6 points

-> - Students are able to (1) construct literature reviews for different audiences; (2) critically assess and summarise relevant scientific literature; (3) source information from other scientific fields; (4) develop strategies for dealing with open-ended problems; (5) review Reactor Design and non-ideal flow characterisation with tracers and residence time distributions; (6) describe and model Fluidised Bed Reactors and understand their typical applications; (7) describe and model Bioreactors and understand their typical applications; (8) identify the different forms of corrosion on a chemical process plant and available mitigation strategies; and (9) characterise catalysts and predict their deactivation.
+Students are able to (1) construct succinct literature reviews for different audiences; (2) critically assess relevant scientific literature; (3) evaluate information from other scientific fields; (4) develop strategies for dealing with open-ended problems; (5) review Reactor Design and non-ideal flow characterisation with tracers and residence time distributions; (6) model Fluidised Bed Reactors and their typical applications; (7) model Bioreactors and their typical applications; (8) identify the different forms of corrosion on a chemical process plant and available mitigation strategies; and (9) use characterisation of catalysts to predict their deactivation.

-> - Typically this unit is assessed in the following ways: (1) assignments; (2) mid-semester test; and (3) final examination.
+Indicative assessments in this unit are as follows: (1) assignments; (2) mid-semester test; and (3) final examination.
 Further information is available in the unit outline.

-> - Unit Coordinator(s)
+- Unit Coordinator(s)

 - enrolment inthe Master of Professional Engineering (Chemical Engineering specialisation)

 or the Master of Renewable and Future Energy